 We love that the Chuckit! is a toy that’s built for throwing, which is important given the energy level that your Husky likely has.
 The vibrant colors make it easy to find, and the grooves make it easy for your pup to carry.
 It’s great for interactive play, and comes in different shapes & sizes for different types of pups.

 Frequently Asked Questions

-After much research, we decided that the Kong Extreme Ball is the best toy for solo play.
+After much research, we prefer the Kong Extreme Ball as the best toy for solo play.
 The toy is resilient and isn’t dangerous for your dog to chew.
 We always recommend supervised playtime, and we do not recommend giving it to your pup when you are not home.

 For interactive play, choose the Chuckit!
 Kick Ball because it’s brightly colored and great for hours of fun outside with your pup.
 They’ll love chasing it down, and you’ll love its durability and longevity.
 Plus it’s budget-friendly, making it a great option for your Husky.